wangrui24/wangrui/_posts/2023-08-05-mean_value.md

 related_posts: true
 ---
 ## Nonexistent mean value theorem
-Mean value theorem is a well known and widely-used theorem in statistical literature.
+**(Reload this page if the fomula can't be shown properly).** Mean value theorem is a well known and widely-used theorem in statistical literature.
 The most common mean-value theorem in standard calculus textbook is stated as follows:

 **Mean value theorem**